 Our number one tip?
 Start small.
 You want to build good habits that can make a big difference over time.
 These good habits are things we’ve already mentioned – eating half a plate of green vegetables for lunch and dinner, exercising a little every day.
 So we just want to add one more to this: drink lots of water.
 Cut out all fizzy drinks and juices, and try to drink 8 glasses of water a day.

 So that’s it: how to manage your diabetes using TEEL.
 What do you think – is it possible?
 We think it is… one step at a time.
-Let us know how it’s going on Diabetic South Africans on Facebook, or below.
+Let us know how it’s going on South Africans with Diabetes on Facebook, or Instagram, or comment below.